Close

 • Situps, between one and two minutes, timed

-• A one and a half, two or three-mile timed run
+• A one-and-a-half, two or three-mile timed run

 • Other fitness requirements, such as pullups, flexed-arm hang and lifts